openhab-scripters/openhab-helper-libraries/README.md

 automationManager.addRule(MyRule())
 ```

+    Note: trigger names must be unique within the scope of a rule instance.

 This can be simplified with some extra Jython code, which we'll see later.
 First, let's look at what's happening with the raw functionality.